Content warning: This article contains information and discussion around the topic of suicide.

 While becoming aware of the warning signs is crucial, Carter says it’s critical to remember that suicide can affect anyone.
 “Remember to check in on your people whenever you have a chance,” she says.
 “I had a peer commit suicide a few years back, and they were the most outwardly joyful person you would have ever met.
 It was incredibly difficult to come to terms with not understanding their pain before they passed because they had never shown us signs of isolation, withdrawing, or depressed mood.
 Being intentional about asking those you care about how they are really doing, regardless of how they seem like they are doing, is something I value more than ever.”

 Menzel agrees that regular, honest check-ins can make all the difference to someone who is struggling.
 “Family members and friends should not be afraid to ask directly about suicide or thoughts of self-harm if their loved one is struggling,” she says.
 “It's important for your loved one to know that they can talk to you about these thoughts.
 But if you ask, it's incredibly important to control your reaction to their response.
 Do your best to listen — and not shame or judge your loved one negatively for their thoughts.
 People who are considering suicide are in incredible pain, don't want to die, and are often trying to communicate a need for help.
-Do your best to instill hope, let them know that you care about them, and connect them to resources that can help them” (note: for those seeking such crisis resources, please refer to ).”
+Do your best to instill hope, let them know that you care about them, and connect them to resources that can help them” (note: for those seeking such crisis resources, please refer to this list).”

 When it comes to supporting those with eating disorders, Martinez-Schmidt points out a common obstacle that can impede open conversation.
 “Oftentimes, caregivers have a strong impulse to try to ‘fix’ what’s wrong by trying to come up with solutions to the individual’s concerns or even by trying to ‘reason’ with the eating disorder voice,” she says.
 “However, the number one most helpful thing a caregiver can do is hold space for their loved one to express their feelings without fear of judgment by simply listening with empathy.
 It can be especially difficult to accept that they cannot change their loved ones’ feelings or attitudes toward food or their own body, but they can provide comfort and even aid recovery by listening to their loved ones’ fears and concerns without necessarily intervening to change these thoughts.”